rodrigors3012/dota-teams/README.md

 # Planned Features

+- Real-time validation using the team list loaded on init for the search bar.
-- Sorting, pagination, and filtering for all columns of all three tables. git
+- Sorting, pagination, and filtering for all columns of all three tables.
-- Different tabs for each of the three tables.
-- Search by name instead of, or in addition to, team ID.
 - Cleanup and documentation.

 ## Development server